dewanmdhossain/Easy-Farming/README.md

 # Easy-Farming
-it is basically a platform where farmer can easily sell there goods to the customer without middleman.
+The Easy Farming project is an online marketplace app that connects farmers and buyers.
+Farmers can sell their products easily, and buyers can buy fresh goods directly.
+It helps both sides save time, money, and effort.